LeeCampbell/IntroToRx/content/01_WhyRx.md

     where trade.Volume > 1_000_000;
 ```

 With Rx, we could use this exact same code with live data.
-Instead of being a `List<Trade>`, the `trades` variable could be an `IObservable<Trade>`. (`IObservable<T>` is the fundamental abstraction in Rx.
-It is essentially a live version of `IEnumerable<T>`.)
+Instead of being a `List<Trade>`, the `trades` variable could be an `IObservable<Trade>`. `IObservable<T>` is the fundamental abstraction in Rx.
+It is essentially a live version of `IEnumerable<T>`.
 In this case, `bigTrades` would also be an `IObservable<Trade>`, a live data source able to notify us of all trades whose `Volume` exceeds one million.
-Crucially, it will report each such trade immediately—this is what we mean by a 'live' data source.
+Crucially, it can report each such trade immediately—this is what we mean by a 'live' data source.

 Rx is a powerfully productive development tool.
 It enables developers to work with live event streams using language features familiar to all .NET developers.
-It enables an elegant, declarative approach that often allows us to express complex behaviour more elegantly and with less code than would be possible without Rx.
+It enables a declarative approach that often allows us to express complex behaviour more elegantly and with less code than would be possible without Rx.

 Rx builds on LINQ (Language Integrated Query).
 This enables us to use the query syntax shown above (or you can use the explicit function call approach that some .NET developers prefer).
 LINQ is widely used in .NET both for data access (e.g., in Entity Framework Core), but also for working with in-memory collections (with LINQ to Objects), meaning that experienced .NET developers will tend to feel at home with Rx.
 Crucially, LINQ is a highly composable design: you can connect operators together in any combination you like, expressing potentially complex processing in a straightforward way.
+This composability arises from the mathematical foundations of its design, but although you can learn about this aspect of LINQ if you want, it's not a prerequisite: developers who aren't interested in the mathematics behind it can just enjoy the fact that LINQ providers such as Rx provide a set of building blocks that can be plugged together in endless different ways, and it all just works.

 ## When is Rx appropriate?